 Earning Southwest Companion Pass

-One of the best values in travel is the Southwest Airlines Companion Pass, and completing the minimum spending on this card would earn you the points needed for Companion Pass.
+One of the best values in travel is the Southwest Airlines Companion Pass, and the welcome bonus on the card gives you a fantastic head start towards that.

 For those of you not familiar with Southwest’s Companion Pass, it allows someone else to travel with you for the entire year.
 You still have to pay the taxes on their ticket, but the Companion Pass is valid on both award and revenue tickets.
 You can change your designated companion three times in a year, so you can potentially even use this for different people.
 You can even use your Companion Pass to fly Southwest to Hawaii!